Mathef/docs-4-ai/crawl4ai_docs.md

 driver initialization, before and after URL fetching, and before returning the HTML.

-Here\'s an example of using hooks:
+Here's an example of using hooks:

 ```